-Add your chicken broth and let your crockpot do the work for you all day!
+Letting your crockpot do the work for you all day is the beautiful part!

-It cooks while you are away and just takes 10 minutes once you get back to gently shred the chicken inside the crockpot (it will literally fall apart after 6 hrs, no need to take it out and cut it).
-Add your noodles, and a bit of parsley is you desire.
+- It cooks while you are away and just takes 10 minutes once you get back to gently shred the chicken inside the crockpot (it will literally fall apart after 6 hrs, no need to take it out and cut it).

 Whether you’re feeling under the weather, or you are looking for an easy crockpot chicken soup recipe to make we hope you enjoy ours and make it again and again!

-It’s basically the perfect comfort food cooked all day in your slow cooker (very little effort on your part which is my kinda’ meal)!
+It’s basically the perfect comfort food cooked all day in your slow cooker.